moikkasisu/TaskPlannerApp/README.md

 Open up index.html and add a task.
 Find the task in the Task List and click the delete button.
 The task should now be deleted!
 Refresh the page to make sure the new list with the task deleted is saved.
 When you refresh the page, you should not see the deleted task in the list.

-#Test TaskManager class using Jasmine
+# 11. Test TaskManager class using Jasmine
 ## Add Jasmine to the project
 ## Testing TaskManager Methods
-addTask
+- addTask
-deleteTask
+- deleteTask
-getTaskById
+- getTaskById
 ## Testing TaskManager Methods
-render
+- render
-save
+- save
-load
+- load
 Hint: Make good use of Spies!

 Expected results: